A Complete Palm Springs Travel Guide

-Planning a weekend getaway to Palm Springs?
-Well, you’ve come to the right place!
-Palm Springs is truly a paradise where the weather is sunny and perfect 300 days a year.
+Need help planning a weekend getaway to Palm Springs?
+Well, you’ve come to the right place with this Palm Springs travel guide!
+It’s truly a paradise where the weather is sunny and perfect 300 days a year.
 It’s set against the San Jacinto mountain range so it’s a great place for hiking, laying by the pool, or just taking in all the retro beauty it has to offer.
 There is a reason why all of Hollywood have been flocking here for a desert escape since the 1920s.
 In this guide, we will cover everything you need to know before traveling to Palm Springs, California.

 Palm Springs Weather

 The summers are extremely hot here with the winters being very mild.
 For the best time to visit travel in the months of March-June and September-November.
 Lastly, I would avoid going to the desert from late June to early September since the temperatures can rise up to 120° mid-day and nobody can enjoy the outdoors with those temps.

 While all opinions and recommendations are always my own, my content on this blog post may contain affiliate links for hotels I’ve traveled to, tours I’ve completed, and products I recommend.
 This means I get a small commission if you book a stay or purchase a product after clicking one of these links.
 As always, I am so thankful for your support and will continue to share the best properties, things to do, and items I love!

 Downtown Palm Springs

 If you enjoy being close to all the best restaurants and the energetic streets then you need to stay Downtown.
 There are multiple hotels to choose from below are my top picks: